akarve/bipsea/README.md

 # How is this useful?

-BIP-85 is the foundation enables you to protect and store a _single_ master secret that can derive _millions of independent, multi-purpose secrets_.
+BIP-85 enables you to protect and store a _single_ master secret that can derive _millions of independent, multi-purpose secrets_.

 BIP-85 offers the following benefits: